Agrotis ipsilon: Oviposition

 Based on the types of debris on the ground, the black cutworm prefers to oviposit in areas with fencerow (pasture) debris rather than corn field debris, woodland floor debris, and bare soil.
 Fencerow debris includes dry grass debris, and this may be attractive for females to oviposit early in the spring before rapid vegetation growth occurs.

 After this growth, though, the moths are drawn more to low, dense plants such as the curled dock and yellow rocket.
 These plants have multiple stems and many low-lying basal leaves.
 On most plant species, the cutworm prefers to oviposit on the leaves rather than the stem.

 Life history

 Life cycle

 In a given year, the number of generations differs based on location and weather conditions.
 In Canada, there are 1 or 2 generations, while in the United States, there are 2 to 4 per year.
-This species is abundant in warmer temperatures (such as Arkansas, US) during the late spring in May–June and early fall in September and October, while they are more abundant in cooler temperature (such as New York, US) during the summer in June and July.
+This species is abundant in warmer temperatures (such as Arkansas, US) during the late spring in May–June and early fall in September and October, while they are more abundant in cooler temperatures (such as New York, US) during the summer in June and July.
 One life cycle lasts between 35–60 days.